gracco/sysadmin-interview-questions/README.md

 * Which command will show you free/used memory?
 Does free memory exist on Linux?
   - free
-  - Sure exists, but the Linux kernel creates file caches in ram, so when we see the output from free command, sometimes can show us that we are without memory but this memory is cached by the SO.
+  - Sure exists, but the Linux kernel creates file caches in ram, so when we see the output from free command, sometimes can show us that we are without memory but this memory is cached by the OS.

 * How to search for the string "my konfi is the best" in files of a directory recursively?
   - grep -Rin "my konfi is the best" /folder